eync/skills/README.md

 # skills
-List of things I can handle, I am learning or planning to learn More stuff will be added as I go further.
-So remember to follow this repository if u are interested :)
+List of things I can handle, I am learning or planning to learn.
+More stuff will be added as I go further.
+So remember to follow this repository if you are interested :)

+ ✔️ = Comfortable with this skill.

+ 🛠️ = Working on this skill.

+ 💭 = Dreaming about it!
+(Going to learn it).

 Currently Learning: React advanced, GraphQL, Node.js advanced, Better Code Structuring.